-- For the first few days, the parent attends with the young child and does not leave for any time. - One to two hours is sufficient for a young child and parent to attend on any one day initially. - On the first day, the key person shows the parent around, introduces members of staff, and explains how the day is organised, making the parent and child feel welcome and comfortable. - The key person or back up key person greets the parent and child. - The parent is invited to play with their child and the key person spends time with them.
-As much time as possible is allowed for the key person to do this.
+- For the first few days, the parent attends with the children and does not leave for any time. - One to two hours is sufficient for a child and parent to attend on any one day initially.

-- Over subsequent days, depending how the child is responding, the parent is invited to attend other significant times of the day, including lunch, sleep and afternoon play. - At this time, the key person does not change or feed the baby but observes the parent's handling of the young child and how the child responds.
+- On the first day, the key person shows the parent around, introduces members of staff, and explains how the day is organised, making the parent and child feel welcome and comfortable. - The key person always greets the parent and child.
+(Shift patterns may need to be adjusted when settling in.) - The parent is invited to play with their child and the key person spends time with them.
+As much time as possible is allowed for the key person to do this. - Over subsequent days, depending how the child is responding, the parent is invited to attend other significant times of the day, including lunch, sleep and afternoon play.